-We identified impairment assessment of the Group's property, plant and equipment and right-of-use assets with carrying amounts of RMB85.6 million and RMB29.5 million, respectively, as at 31 December 2021 as a key audit matter due to the significance of their carrying amounts on the Group's consolidated statement of financial position and the significant management judgement and estimation associated with the impairment assessment.
+We identified impairment assessment of the Group's property, plant and equipment and right-of-use assets with carrying amounts of RMB81.7 million and RMB48.8 million, respectively, as at 31 December 2022 as a key audit matter due to the significance of their carrying amounts on the Group's consolidated statement of financial position and the significant management judgement and estimation associated with the impairment assessment.

-The management of the Group considers an impairment indicator exists for the Group's property, plant and equipment and right-of-use assets in respect of the manufacturing and sales of optical fibre cables and related devices since the Group incurred loss for the year ended 31 December 2021.
+The management of the Group considers an impairment indicator exists for the Group's property, plant and equipment and right-of-use assets in respect of the manufacturing and sales of optical fibre cables and related devices as well as processing and sales of prepainted steel sheet since the Group incurred loss for the year ended 31 December 2022.
 The management conducted impairment assessment on the recoverable amount of the cash-generating unit to which these property, plant and equipment and right-of-use assets belong.